Rental Car Insurance Explained

 When Not To Buy Rental Coverage

-If you have good auto insurance already, chances are that when you rent a vehicle – whether for a vacation, or because your vehicle is being repaired or serviced, or for some other reason – you’re already covered.
-And even if you are not, if you pay for the rental with a credit card, in many cases liability is covered by the card issuer.
+If you have good auto insurance already, chances are that when you rent a vehicle – whether for a vacation, because your vehicle is being repaired or serviced, or for some other reason – you’re already covered.
+And even if you are not, if you pay for the rental with a credit card, in many cases, liability is covered by the card issuer.
 Unfortunately, two out of five consumers do not realize this and often wind up buying the insurance offered by the car rental agency when it’s completely unnecessary.

 According to the Consumer Federation of America (CFA), insurance for a rental car is a quasi-legal scam.
-It is a form of “add-on” insurance which makes consumers overpay – often by huge amounts.
+It is a form of “add-on” insurance that makes consumers overpay – often by huge amounts.
 Afterward, the rental car agency gets a “rebate” (actually a kickback) from the insurer.

 So – what’s going on?
 According to former Texas Insurance Commissioner Bob Hunter, it’s a competition in which a car rental company plays insurance companies off against one another.
 The rental agency offers to sell the insurance product of the company that agrees to pay the highest kickbacks.
 The result is that a car rental customer winds up paying premiums that are as much as 100% higher.